Mvrlex/go-share/README.md

 ##### HTMX lock-in

-You cannot just add HTMX, your whole application needs to build on top of it.
+You cannot "just add HTMX", your whole application needs to build on top of it.

-You lock your server to a proprietary library's format and architectural decisions.
+You lock your server into a proprietary library's format and architectural decisions.

 ##### No standard markup